-Your child’s PT will work together with your child’s doctor, who may order further tests.
+Your child's physical therapist will work together with your child's doctor, who may order further tests.
 These could include blood work or imaging scans (MRI or CT) to reach a final diagnosis.

 How Can a Physical Therapist Help?

 A physical therapist is a valuable partner in the health and fitness of anyone who has CP.
-PTs help people with CP gain strength and movement to function at their best through all the stages of life.
+Physical therapists help people with CP gain strength and movement to function at their best through all the stages of life.

-PTs provide care at different stages in each person’s development.
+Physical therapists provide care at different stages in each person's development.
 They tailor care to the unique needs of each individual.
-PTs work together with other health care providers to address the needs as treatment priorities change.
-Other health care providers who may work with your PT include speech/language pathologists or occupational therapists.
+Physical therapists work together with other health care providers to address the needs as treatment priorities change.
+Other health care providers who may work with your physical therapist include speech/language pathologists or occupational therapists.

 Physical Therapy in the Early Years: Birth to Age 4

-Physical therapists help caregivers support their child’s movement development.
+Physical therapists help caregivers support their child's movement development.
 They provide hands-on training for positioning, movement, feeding, play, and self-calming.
-Your PT also will suggest changes at home to encourage movement development as well as communication, hearing, vision, and play skills.
+Your physical therapist also will suggest changes at home to encourage movement development as well as communication, hearing, vision, and play skills.
 It is through play that young children learn many skills.
-Your child’s PT will develop an individual program of fun play activities that match your child’s specific needs.
+Your child's physical therapist will develop an individual program of fun play activities that match your child's specific needs.
 The goals of the program are to improve strength, movement, and function.
 At this age, children usually receive physical therapy at home, in a day care center, or an outpatient clinic.
-Your PT will work with you to modify the treatment program as your child develops.
+Your physical therapist will work with you to modify the treatment program as your child develops.